Studio3/RokuDataDog/README.md

 ## How to use the Test Project
 - Download `test-project` file to your machine
+- Note that in the scene component there are 2 ways of the DataDog tracher implementation:
+ - BrightScript implementation (currently used)
+ - SceneGraph implementation (commented inside the code)
 - Replace `[application_id]` with your application id
 - Replace `[application_token]` with your application token
 - Archive the project and run it on your device